Solar Panel Types: Which One Do You Need?

 Polycrystalline Solar Panels

-As a result, there are some gaps where light can become lost which reduces the overall efficiency of this design.
-While this may not be an issue in areas with high direct sunlight, it’s something to keep in mind if you’re considering a polycrystalline system for your home or business.
+While this might not be a significant concern in areas with high direct sunlight, it’s a factor worth considering if you’re thinking about installing a polycrystalline system for your home or business.

 Thin Film Solar Panels